CSC207-2022F-UofT/course-project-rogue/README.md

 # Lore
 You are a novice adventurer who has accidentally fell into a maze, your knowledge tells you that this maze is rumored to be ferocious and unforgiving to even the most reputated adventurer.
 It has been said that only by finding artifacts, the maze will reveal the exit to the surface.
 Otherwise, the poor souls who has entered the maze will be trapped eternally....
 # Running
+1. Clone Project, run with Java 16 as SDK
-1. Run Game which is located in the Game Drive
+2. Run Game which is located in the Game Drive

 # Basic Flow of the Game
 Player has to explore the maze, obtain at least 5 artifacts and find the exit to win.